-7.21.
-Deep Power-Down (DP) (B9H)
+7.21 Deep Power-Down (DP) (B9H)

 Executing the Deep Power-Down (DP) command is the only way to put the device in the lowest consumption mode (the Deep Power-Down Mode).
 It can also be used as an extra software protection mechanism, while the device is not in active use, since in this mode, the device ignores all Write, Program and Erase commands.
 Driving CS# high deselects the device, and puts the device in the Standby Mode (if there is no internal cycle currently in progress).
 But this mode is not the Deep Power-Down Mode.
 The Deep Power-Down Mode can only be entered by executing the Deep Power-Down (DP) command.
 Once the device has entered the Deep Power-Down Mode, all commands are ignored except the Release from Deep Power-Down and Read Device ID (RDI) (ABH) or Enable Reset (66H) and Reset (99H) commands.
-These commands can release the device from this mode.
-The Release from Deep Power-Down and Read Device ID (RDI) command releases the device from deep power down mode, also allows the Device ID of the device to be output on SO.
+The Release from Deep Power-Down and Read Device ID (RDI) command releases the device from Deep Power-Down mode, also allows the Device ID of the device to be output on SO.